ahmtox/wyze-stream-analysis/README.md

 # API Keys
 ANTHROPIC_API_KEY=your_claude_api_key

-# Optional Wyze API credentials for direct camera integration
+# Optional Wyze API credentials for direct camera integration (you need to modify the code)
 EMAIL=your_wyze_email
 PASSWORD=your_wyze_password
 KEYID=your_wyze_keyid